 The Midwest is home to some of the country’s top colleges that can make stellar additions to your college list.
 Whether you’re a Midwest native or not, each of these top schools has something unique to offer to its students.

-Making an informed choice about which schools to add to your list starts with learning general information about each institution: we’ve done the heavy lifting here, so you don’t have to.
+Making an informed choice about which schools to add to your list starts with learning about each institution.
+Luckily, we’ve done the heavy lifting here, so you don’t have to.
 Our list is based on the top 30 schools in U.S. News World and Report’s ranking of best national universities.

 Ranked as one of the top U.S. and global research universities, UChicago has served its students since 1890.
 The University of Chicago is dedicated to the rigorous inquiry that “inspires scholars to shape and define new fields of study that improve life around the globe.”

 UChicago emphasizes the value of diverse people, thoughts, and ideas at its campuses to “bring forth ideas that change the world.”
 By cultivating an environment where this is possible, the school aims to support the South Side of Chicago and other places worldwide.

 Undergraduate academics at UChicago focus on a liberal arts education.
 Students can learn to be critical thinkers, ask thoughtful questions, and be flexible enough to potentially change their views when presented with new information.

 The Core curriculum is a crucial feature of the school.
 It means:

 Students learn in small “Socratic-style” classes with a maximum of 19 other students.

 The main method of learning is discussing primary texts with peers.